aldryn/aldryn-disqus/README.rst

 Usage
 -----

-After configuring your Disqus account at https://disqus.com/

-Simply add the Disqus plugin on the desired page(s) in your project.
+After configuring your Disqus account at https://disqus.com/, simply add the ``Aldryn Disqus`` plugin on the desired page(s) in your project.